 If your website includes links to other websites, it’s quite probable that at some point and as more content is added, some of your links will point to pages that have been moved or deleted, or to websites that no longer exist.

 These ‘broken’ links can affect your visitors’ experience, your business, your reputation, and your website’s SEO.
-It’s important, therefore, to have a system in place that allows you to detect, repair, and manage broken links on your WordPress site.
+Managing broken links, therefore, is an important part of website maintenance.
+In this tutorial, you will learn how to find and repair broken links in WordPress.

 How To Find And Repair Broken Links In WordPress